Abraheem97/ibdb-react-frontend-heroku/README.md

   3. Move into your rails api project directory, run bundle command before. run the rails api server on port 3001 (rails server -p 3001)

    4. Now move into your react app directory and run the reacct app on port 3000 (npm start -p 3000)

+   Note: make sure to sign up before using the app, you will get a confirmation email on signing up

+or just use this id
+email: superadmin@ibdb.com
+password: password